 The movie held my interest, thanks mainly to nice performances from all involved—even the younger actresses get a few scenes in which to shine.
 But the plot is rather slight, there are maybe a few too many languid shots of the stately plantation house and the surrounding forest, and I wasn’t convinced by one of the character’s behavior at the end.
 Still, it was nice to see the luminous Ms. Kidman in a movie that wasn’t terrible.
 And at 93 minutes, the movie doesn’t overstay its welcome.
 Finally, I learned in some long ago trivia game that Elvis Presley’s hit song “Love Me Tender” is written to the melody of a Civil War era song called “Aura Lee.”
 I had never heard “Aura Lee” before, but I’ll be danged if one of the characters in this movie doesn’t sing a bit of it.
 Nice.

-A new review from The Movie Snob.
+A new movie review from the desk of The Movie Snob.

 The Movie Snob checks in with a new review of an old movie.